github/janky/README.md

 * `JANKY_BUILDER_DEFAULT`: The Jenkins server URL **with** a trailing slash.
    Example: `http://jenkins.example.com/`.
 For basic auth, include the credentials in the URL: `http://user:pass@jenkins.example.com/`.
+   Using GitHub OAuth with Jenkins is not supported by Janky.
 * `JANKY_CONFIG_DIR`: Directory where build config templates are stored.
   Typically set to `/app/config` on Heroku.
 * `JANKY_HUBOT_USER`: Login used to protect the Hubot API.